 Each team lives on in the present NFL for having done so.
 Another full circle situation with Lou Saban’s defense is defensive co-ordinator Joe Collier who built the AFL’s first superior 4-3 defense.
 He would move on to become the Denver Broncos defensive co-ordinator in the post merger NFL and was the second team to make it to the Super Bowl playing the 3-4 defense in Super Bowl XII.
 Take a wild guess as to who was his assistant at that time he taught the 3-4 defense to??
 Bill Belichick who would take it with him and Bill Parcells to New York and the Giants and Lawrence Taylor with Harry Carson was born.

 Another notable is longtime NFL coach Marty Schottenheimer was a linebacker on this team.
 Then you have Pete Gogolak who was the first soccer style kicker.
 How important was he?
 It was the New York Giants signing him to a contract with the rival NFL that touched off the bidding war that forced the AFL / NFL merger.
-Which goes to show that the legacy of the 1964 Buffalo Bills is a lasting one and they were one of the best teams ever.
+Which goes to show that the legacy of the 1964 Buffalo Bills is a lasting one and they were one of the best teams in AFL history.

 Thanks for reading and please share the article.